 Sean: I try not to jump my horses much at home, instead saving the jumping for the competition ring.
 If I do jump at home, I tend to do a lot of work with gymnastics because I believe this really helps to develop the horse’s power.
+Every week, I visit a gymnastics class houston and this has helped massively.
+It has made me stronger and more disciplined – plus I love attending!
+Gymnastics is such a fun sport and I really enjoy it.
 Also, I try to stay current on recent advancements in training ideas and am always looking for ways to incorporate new scientific findings into how I train my horses.
 It is an exciting time for our sport as data and statistical evidence are beginning to shed light on optimal ways to prepare horses for competition and reduce the risk of injury.

 Rosalie: What are some priorities in your training program?
 What do you look to instill in your student?

 Sarah: When it comes to my students, I try to teach them the importance of hard work and horsemanship.
 I also try to instill in them a good attitude when it comes to horse showing.
 The training must be done at home and ribbons don’t always reflect all of the work a student has put in or how much they have improved.
 I try to remind them that you are only as good as your next class and that there will always be a chance to remedy mistakes that may have been made today.

 Put the horse and rider in the best position to succeed and to build their skills safely